EpicCatto/EpicCatto/README.md

 ## Hello! my name is NotThatUwU

 ### I'm a Developer, and Student!
-- I'm trying to bypass shit anticheat on popular minecrafe server
+- I'm trying to bypass shit anticheat on popular Minecraft server
 - Current Goal: idk get some $$$?

 ### My status